bnidevs/_doge/README.md

 5. remove (first element) / removeLast <br>
 	Same reasoning as add and addFirst

-6. Iterator / descendingIterator <br>
+6. iterator / descendingIterator <br>
 	We included this method so that future thinkers can implement a for-each loop on this collection without issues.

 7. contains <br>